-This Revisionist Geometry series involved scraping down and reinventing a series of decade old paintings.
-These older works possessed my earliest forays into combining geometric forms with painterly process.
+The Revisionist Geometry series involved scraping down and reinventing a series of decade old paintings.
+These older works contained my earliest attempts at combining geometric forms with painterly process.

 Some changed only incrementally and some became completely unrecognizable in the end.
-These paintings are a reflection on time, reinvention and the compelling process of continually pushing forward in the studio, a microcosm of life.
+These paintings are a reflection on time, change, and reinvention.
+They are about the compelling process of continually pushing forward in the studio, a microcosm of life.